curl/everything-curl/usingcurl-tls.md

 ## Ciphers

-When curl connections to a TLS server, it negotiates how to speak the protocol and that negotiation involves several parameters and variables that both parties need to agree to.
+When curl connects to a TLS server, it negotiates how to speak the protocol and that negotiation involves several parameters and variables that both parties need to agree to.
 One of the parameters is which cryptography algorithms to use, the so called cipher.
 Over time, security researchers